QP/C++ 7.2.1

 The "State Machine Specification" is provided inside the QP Application and is prepared according to the rules defined by the chosen State Machine Implementation Strategy in QP Framework.
 Typically an implementation strategy represents a state machine as several elements, such as states, transitions, etc.

 The "State Machine Specification" can mean state machine code (when the state machine is coded manually) or a state machine model (when the state machine is specified in a modeling tool, like "QM").
 Either way, it is highly recommended to think of the state machine implementation as the specification of state machine elements, not merely code.
-This notion of "specifying" a state machine rather than coding it can be reinforced by selecting an expressive and fully traceable state machine implementation strategy, see RQP103.
+This notion of "specifying" a state machine rather than coding it can be reinforced by selecting an expressive and fully traceable state machine implementation strategy, see REQ-QP-02_40.
 The advantage of a traceable implementation is that each artifact at all levels of abstraction (design to code) unambiguously represents an element of a state machine.

 State Machine Processor

-A state machine is executed in QP Framework by the "State Machine Processor" that decides which elements of the "State Machine Specification" to call (see also srs_intro_inv).
+A state machine is executed in QP Framework by the "State Machine Processor" that decides which elements of the "State Machine Specification" to call.
 Once called, the chosen part of the "State Machine Specification" executes some actions and returns back to the "State Machine Processor" (QP Framework) with the status information as to what has happened.
 For example, the returned status might inform the "State Machine Processor" that a state transition needs to be taken, or that the event needs to be propagated to the superstate in the hierarchical state machine.

 Run To Completion (RTC) Processing